1946 — The Montreal Canadiens beat the Boston Bruins 6-3 to win the Stanley Cup in five games.

 1978 — Gary Player shoots a final-round 64 to win his third Masters, edging Hubert Green, Rod Funseth and defending champion Tom Watson by a shot.

 1978 — Denver’s David Thompson, battling San Antonio’s George Gervin for the NBA season scoring title, scores 73 points against the Detroit Pistons.
-It’s the third-highest output in an NBA game.
+It’s the third-highest output ever in an NBA game.
 Gervin, not to be outdone, later scores 63 against the New Orleans Jazz.
-It’s just enough to give Gervin the scoring crown, 27.22 points per game to Thompson’s 27.15 in the tightest finish.
+It’s just enough to give Gervin the scoring crown, 27.22 points per game to Thompson’s 27.15, the tightest one-two finish ever.

-2016 — Manny Pacquiao returns from his biggest loss by knocking down Timothy Bradley twice on his way to a unanimous 12-round decision in their welterweight bout in Las Vegas.
+2016 — Manny Pacquiao returns from the biggest loss of his career with a bang, knocking down Timothy Bradley twice on his way to a unanimous 12-round decision in their welterweight showdown in Las Vegas.

-2017 — Sergio Garcia overcomes a two-shot deficit with six holes to play and beats Justin Rose in a Masters playoff, giving him his first major title.
+2017 — Sergio Garcia overcomes a two-shot deficit with six holes to play and beats Justin Rose in a sudden-death playoff at the Masters for his first major after nearly two decades of heartache.
 No one ever played more majors as a pro — 70 — before winning a major for the first time.

-2017 — Russell Westbrook breaks Oscar Robertson’s 56-year-old record with his 42nd triple-double of the season, then send Oklahoma City past Denver with a buzzer-beating 3-pointer for a 106-105 victory.
+2017 — Russell Westbrook breaks Oscar Robertson’s 56-year-old record with his 42nd triple-double of the season, then he breaks the Denver Nuggets’ hearts with a buzzer-beating 3-pointer for a 106-105 victory.
 Westbrook has 50 points, 16 rebounds and 10 assists in breaking Robertson’s record of 41 triple-doubles that stood since the 1961-62 season.
+With his triple-double in the books, Westbrook scores his team’s final 15 points, including a 3-pointer as the buzzer sounds after a timeout with 2.9 seconds left.